How it all begun

 “I have to clean here!
 School is over.
 Everyone is gone.”

 Whitney nods solemnly, rising to her feet.
 “Thank you,” she whispers and walks out.
-Covered in sweat, blood, vomit and tears, Whitney makes a promise to herself that day.
+Whitney makes a promise to herself that day.

-Never again will she let herself be abused like this.
+Never again will she let herself be made fun of again.

 Never again will she fall for a boy.